 I have always had an interest in building websites, even as a kid.
 I built my first website when I was 13, and took a Photoshop and web design class at my local community college when I was 16.
 I bought my first domain and personal hosting service and launched Unexpected Realities on September 3, 2003.

 The site began as a vehicle to strengthen my HTML code skills, display my Photoshop artwork, and, well…to blog about angsty teenager issues.
 I took a (small) break of about 6 years from the site when I graduated from college, and revamped it in 2016.
 I moved the site onto a WordPress platform and am currently using the Divine theme by Restored316 on the Genesis Network.

 Why Unexpected Realities?

+Want to see what life was like before ready-made templates?
 Here are some of my site’s pre-Wordpress era layout versions, from circa 2003 – 2008.
 These were all created by me in Photoshop 7.

 V. 18 Amber

 Inspiration from the song “Amber” by 311.
 Stock images from Foto Decadant, Anahita-Stock.
 Textures from hybrid-genesis.

 V. 13: Faramir and Eowyn

 Eowyn and Faramir in the Houses of Healing, to celebrate the release of Return of the King: Extended Edition.
 Pictures from Emyn Arnen and Arwen Undomiel.
 Brushes from Orchidee.
 Textures from Tere-art and TRE-XTURE.